 The scholarship seeks to honor the memory of David W. Smith, an extraordinary singer and a brilliant and dedicated professor at the University of Maryland, Baltimore County.
-Offered to a Music Major with a concentration in Vocal Performance entering the semester of their gateway jury OR second semester at UMBC after transferring.
+This scholarship is offered to a Music Major with a concentration in Vocal Performance entering the semester of their gateway jury OR second semester at UMBC after transferring.
 This scholarship is awarded on the equal consideration of talent, need, and the quality of their essay and is available for a maximum of two (2) years pending a review after the first year receiving it.
 The amount of the award will vary based on the financial eligibility of the student.
+Applications can be picked up in the music office at the beginning of the spring semester.